 2. Identify Loopholes

-It’s very likely that there are loopholes in your current systems and you may need to identify it before it damages your entire business.
+It’s very likely that there are loopholes in your current systems and you may need to identify them before it damages your entire business.

 Business metrics will identify these areas that are dragging your business down, and help you fix such loopholes.